AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 5.1 🧩 Common Issues and Solutions 🧩🧩🧩🧩🧩🧩🧩🧩🧩🧩

 ✅ Issue: OCR does not complete or fails midway.

               💡 Solution:

-                            Ensure the document is clear, high-contrast, and non-password protected.
+                            🔹Ensure the document is clear, high-contrast, and non-password protected.

-                            Check document_preprocess container logs for Tesseract or chunking errors.
+                            🔹Check document_preprocess container logs for Tesseract or chunking errors.

-                            Verify sufficient memory allocation in the Docker container.
+                            🔹Verify sufficient memory allocation in the Docker container.

 ✅ Issue: No rules are extracted after ingestion.

               💡 Solution:

-                            Confirm the document matches supported formats (.pdf, .docx, .txt).
+                            🔹Confirm the document matches supported formats (.pdf, .docx, .txt).

-                            Check LLM integration (ollama logs) for token or request issues.
+                            🔹Check LLM integration (ollama logs) for token or request issues.

-                            Verify that the pipeline chunking does not exceed max token limits.
+                            🔹Verify that the pipeline chunking does not exceed max token limits.

 ✅ Issue: Vector search returns no results.

               💡 Solution:

-                            Ensure the qdrant container is running and healthy.
+                            🔹Ensure the qdrant container is running and healthy.

-                            Validate that embeddings were successfully generated and upserted.
+                            🔹Validate that embeddings were successfully generated and upserted.

-                            Re-run ingestion for the affected document.
+                            🔹Re-run ingestion for the affected document.

 ✅ Issue: API requests time out.

               💡 Solution:

-                            Check container resource allocation.
+                            🔹Check container resource allocation.

-                            Verify network connectivity between containers in the Docker network.
+                            🔹Verify network connectivity between containers in the Docker network.

-                            Inspect document_preprocess logs for slow database or LLM calls.
+                            🔹Inspect document_preprocess logs for slow database or LLM calls.

 ✅ Issue: Frontend dashboard does not reflect updated statuses.

               💡 Solution:

-                            Refresh frontend, clear cache if needed.
+                            🔹Refresh frontend, clear cache if needed.

-                            Ensure WebSocket connection is active for real-time updates.
+                            🔹Ensure WebSocket connection is active for real-time updates.

-                            Check backend API logs for payload delivery failures.
+                            🔹Check backend API logs for payload delivery failures.

 5.2 🛑 Diagnosing API Errors  🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

 ✅ Checklist:

 🔸 Inspect returned HTTP codes:

-              400: Invalid request or missing parameters.
+              🔹400: Invalid request or missing parameters.

-              401: Authentication failure, check tokens and login flow.
+              🔹401: Authentication failure, check tokens and login flow.

-              500: Server error, review logs.
+              🔹500: Server error, review logs.

 🔸 Verify API endpoint availability:

-              Confirm /upload-document, /rules-status, /vector-search, and /update-rule are live.
+              🔹Confirm /upload-document, /rules-status, /vector-search, and /update-rule are live.

-              Use curl or Postman for direct testing.
+              🔹Use curl or Postman for direct testing.

 🔸 Check payload structure:

-              Ensure JSON body matches the API schema.
+              🔹Ensure JSON body matches the API schema.

-              Use known working examples for comparison.
+              🔹Use known working examples for comparison.

 ✅ Advanced Debugging:

-              Enable verbose logging in the backend temporarily for deeper inspection.
+              🔹Enable verbose logging in the backend temporarily for deeper inspection.

-              Cross-check docker-compose.yaml exposed ports and internal network bindings.
+              🔹Cross-check docker-compose.yaml exposed ports and internal network bindings.

 5.3 📄 Docker and Container Logs Analysis  📄📄📄📄📄📄📄📄📄📄